johnmaeda/designintechreport-2018/src/index.md

 ]
 ]

+.quote[
-The Line US and Mayku devices are excellent examples of low-cost, sophisticated computational design tools to work (and experiment) in the physical world.
+> The Line US and Mayku devices are excellent examples of low-cost, sophisticated computational design tools to work (and experiment) in the physical world.
 Line US is genius, and Mayku uses old-school vacuum forming methods.
+]

 .small.quote[
 > Design milestones to note are a 4d-printed dress by [Nervous Systems](https://www.moma.org/explore/inside_out/2015/03/26/future-couture-nervous-systems-kinematics-dress/) accessioned to MoMA and the ever-expanding work of MIT Media Lab's [Neri Oxman](http://www.materialecology.com/news).
 Manufacturing machinery advances to note in 3d-printing are materials scientist Jennifer Lewis' work on footwear with [Voxel8](https://www.voxel8.com/) and advanced 3d-printing capability in metal achieved by [Desktop Metal](https://www.desktopmetal.com)